-As part of your application, we will ask you to declare any perceived or existing conflicts of interests or confirm that, to the best of your knowledge, there is no conflict of interest.
+As part of your application/research plan development, we will ask you to declare any perceived or existing conflicts of interests or confirm that, to the best of your knowledge, there is no conflict of interest.

 If you later identify an actual, apparent, or perceived conflict of interest, you must inform us in writing immediately.